sannylin325/Python-JAVA-C-Projects/README.md

 - Here are the programs that I accomplished!
 (Updating...to be continued...)
   - **SC001: Basics of Python, include deciphering, Hangman game, and so on.**
+    - SC001_a2_01_quadratic_solver.py
-    - SC001_a2_01_quadratic_solver.py: Compute the roots of equation ax^2 + bx + c = 0.
+      ───Compute the roots of equation ax^2 + bx + c = 0.
+    - SC001_a2_02_hailstone.py
-    - SC001_a2_02_hailstone.py: Simulates the execution of the Hailstone sequence.
+      ───Simulates the execution of the Hailstone sequence.
+    - SC001_a2_03_weather_master.py
-    - SC001_a2_03_weather_master.py: Compute the average, highest, lowest, cold days among the input weather data from user.
+      ───Compute the average, highest, lowest, cold days among the input weather data from user.
     - SC001_a2_04_prime_checker.py: Check if input number is a prime number or not (using while-loop, until exit number is entered).
     - SC001_a2_extension1_factorial.py: Calculate and print the factorial result of input number (using while-loop, until exit number is entered).
     - SC001_a2_extension2_number_checker.py: Check if input number is perfect / abundant / dificient number.